Deadly Car Crash in Far West San Antonio

 This location is known as one of The Alamo City’s most dangerous intersections.

-When a friend or loved one dies suddenly in a car crash, slowly slips away due to medical malpractice, or is otherwise killed due to the negligence of another party, Chapter 71 of the Civil Practice and Remedies Code is the controlling law.
+When a friend or loved one dies suddenly in a car crash or is otherwise killed due to the negligence of another party, Chapter 71 of the Civil Practice and Remedies Code is the controlling law.

 The surviving biological or adopted relatives, except for brothers and sisters, may file a claim for wrongful death.
 If the surviving relatives are all under 18, their legal guardians may file on their behalf.
 Like most other tort claims, there is a two-year statute of limitations for wrongful death actions.